London Underground D78 Stock: Refurbishment

 The refurbished D Stock were the first Underground trains to have electronic dot-matrix information displays on the sides of the cars; some pre-war trains had slot-in or reversible destination or non-stopping plates.
 It was also the first type in the subsurface fleet to sound buzzers even when the door opens.
 The rest of the refurbished sub surface stock only had buzzers when the doors closed.

 The refurbished D Stock also had the London Underground roundel painted on the sides of all the cars; previously, only the DM cars had the roundel on them.

 Around 2014, the emergency cords were fitted with flap coverings as a safety measure so that passengers only pull the cords in case of emergency.

 Withdrawal

 The D78 Stock and its replacement, the S7 Stock, at Ealing Broadway on the final day of D78 Stock operation.

-D78 Stock at Ealing Common Depot on 7 May 2017.

 Withdrawals commenced on 19 January 2015 when the first full 6-car train, formed of units 7510 and 7058, was withdrawn from service at Ealing Common Depot and loaded onto trucks for Long Marston for the driving motors to be converted into and the other cars to be either scrapped or stored for future use.
 The last train, formed of units 7007 and 7032, ran on 21 April 2017.

 In February 2016, four redundant D78 cars were used by the emergency services in a mock tube accident staged at Littlebrook Power Station.

 Carriage 7027 is preserved at Coopers Lane School, Lewisham for use as a library.